The Cathedral Refectory

 WENCHOSTER POND PUDDING

-Mrs Grindle's family recipe "Pond Pudding" - a mix of summer fruits and brandy in a white bread case soaked in blackcurrant eau-de-vie, and served with crème anglaise .
+A mix of hedgerow fruits and brandy in a white bread case soaked in blackcurrant eau-de-vie, with a whole kiwi fruit in the centre, and served with crème anglaise and a glass of prune juice .

 *